How Does CBT Work?

 • Procrastinating on important tasks

 Can you see how the above problems might be related to each other?
 Whether the worries are about your work, or your loved ones, worry itself is tiring!
 It can lead to a low mood, which can impact productivity.
-You might fall behind in your work put off tasks because you are afraid of failing or not doing a good job.
+You might put off tasks because you are afraid of failing or not doing a good job.
 You might cope with your low mood and anxiety by having an extra drink or two in the evening, which can leave you feeling worse for wear and lead to self-critical thoughts, such as “I’m not good enough” or “I’m not up to the job.”

 During CBT sessions, we will take the time to explore and understand the main problems you are struggling with and how they relate to one another, allowing us to break them down and find practical, effective solutions.